-The Otsuka group complies with the Otsuka Group Global Code of Business Ethics, the group's tax policy, country-specific laws, regulations and tax treaties, as well as international taxation rules, and does not engage in transactions designed to evade the payment of taxes, but carries out the appropriate filing and payment of taxes in each country.
+The Otsuka group complies with the Otsuka Group Global Code of Business Ethics, the group’s tax policy, country-specific laws, regulations and tax treaties of the countries in which they operate, as well as international taxation rules, and does not engage in transactions designed to evade the payment of taxes, but carries out the appropriate filing and payment of taxes in each country.
 We endeavor to appropriately disclose information and ensure a degree of transparency and trust when dealing with tax authorities in each country.
-The complexity of tax oversight increases as our businesses become more global.
-By continuously updating information and engaging in prior consultations with tax experts where necessary, we are appropriately responding in order to minimize tax risk.
+The increased globalization of business makes tax oversight more complex, but by continuously updating information and preliminary consulting tax experts where necessary, we are appropriately responding to minimize tax risk.

 Correspondence with Tax Authorities

 The Otsuka group remains committed to building constructive relationships with tax authorities in the countries and regions in which it operates.
 As economies become more global and digital, the Organization for Economic Co-operation and Development (OECD) and other organizations have been reviewing the basic rules of international taxation.
 The shift toward a system in which even enterprises without permanent facilities in a location are liable for tax on income earned in that market means that the process of reporting to local tax authorities will become more complex and far-reaching.
 We will continue to improve the reliability of tax data and establish systems to provide it promptly.

 Transfer Pricing Policy